dertin/debian-nginx-php/README.md

 The `DOMAIN` and `EMAIL_SUPPORT` environment variables are used to customise the configuration and to request the initial HTTPS certificate with Certbot.

-During installation a `/usr/sbin/policy-rc.d` script is created to prevent services from starting automatically.
+During installation a `/usr/sbin/policy-rc.d` symlink is created and protected with `dpkg-divert` so that no package can remove it.
+This prevents services from starting automatically.
 You can verify it exists with:

 ```sh
 sudo ls -l /usr/sbin/policy-rc.d